wangkevin02/USP/src/rlcc/Reame.md

 **Notes**

 - *Reward request failures*: Verify that the reward service IP and ports match between the deployment and `train_ppo_llama.sh`.
-- *Multi-GPU limitations*: Multi-GPU training is <span style="background-color: #f8d7da; color: #721c24; padding: 4px; border-radius: 4px;"> currently unsupported</span>.
+- *Multi-GPU limitations*:  **⚠️Multi-GPU training is currently unsupported**.
 Due to variable turn counts arising from differing response lengths in sampling, **batches across devices may have inconsistent shapes**, preventing synchronization.
 Optimization is ongoing.